Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

 According to Injury Facts®, preventable workplace deaths totaled 4,414 in 2017, the fourth year in a row this number has increased.
 And, for every worker lost, countless loved ones, co-workers and friends are affected.

 For more than 100 years, the National Safety Council has been a leader in workplace safety, and we believe we can eliminate preventable deaths in our lifetime.
 Workers' Memorial Day on April 28 reminds us that we still have a long way to go.
 Despite all the advances that have been made in safety, since the peak of the recession in 2009, preventable work-related deaths have increased 17.5%.
 The number of workers during that time has increased 8.2%.

 NSC Safety training builds skills needed to save lives:

-For more than 100 years, the National Safety Council has been a leader in workplace safety.
+The National Safety Council is a leader in workplace safety.
 We know that employers who show they care about the safety of their employees see improved morale, increased productivity, lower costs and, most importantly, fewer injuries.

 As part of the agreement, OSHA and NSC partner to: